Guest Blog by Carol Wilson and Carrie Schulz of Nonprofit Accounting Academy

 - Program Expenses

 In this light, it’s easier to get started on a plain English discussion of nonprofit overhead.
 We will talk about program vs. non-program expenses, why you should care about making a distinction, and how to keep track of these expenses in your accounting system.

 Three Reasons to Care about Program vs. Non-Program Expenses

-We can give you three big reasons why you should care about being able to distinguish program expenses from nonprogram expenses:
+You should care about being able to distinguish program expenses from nonprogram expenses because: